zeiss-digital-innovation/Saxonia-Campus-Angular/readme.md

 ## Build and run in dev environment

 Run `yarn run proxy -e <your_env>` for serving the app and using it with a browser of your choice.

-## TODO: The following is copied from version 2.0 and should be changed:
+.
 ## Build distribution for environment

-Run `npm run gulp -- war --env=test` to build a WAR file for test environment.
-See app/config folder for environment configurations.
+Run `yarn run build -e <target_env> --prod` to build a distribution into dist folder.
+Run `create-campus.war.cmd` to pack a WAR file from this distribution.
+This command requires 7zip on the %PATH%.